 1. Haigslea Ewe Nique Hobby Farm

 This charming hobby farm is home to sheep, lambs, alpacas, chickens, goats and geese.
-Children and adults can get up close and personal, pat and feed the animals.
-Haigslea Ewe Nique Hobby Farm also has a coffee cart available selling hot and cold drinks as well as homemade cakes, slices, muffins and other snacks.
+Children and adults can meet, pat and feed the animals.
+Ewe Nique Hobby Farm also has a coffee shop selling hot and cold drinks as well as homemade cakes, slices, muffins and other snacks.
+During the holidays and once a month the farm also holds special days where kids can get up close to koalas, reptiles and more!

 2. The Llama Farm

-A new farm experience that offers visitors the chance to take a Llama for a walk, feed and pet them as well as a Llama selfie or two.
-The Llama Farm has the largest herd of Llamas in Queensland as well as donkeys, goats, miniature ponies, peacocks, turkeys, guinea fowl and two maremmas.
+A farm experience that offers visitors the chance to take a Llama for a walk, feed, pat them and take a Llama selfie or two.
+The Llama Farm has the largest herd of Llamas in Queensland as well as donkeys, goats, miniature ponies, peacocks, turkeys, guinea fowl and more.
 Tours are available on weekends and school holidays by appointment.
 They are also running a Little Llama Farmers school holiday program.

 3. Summer Land Camels